hack2skill/Code-with-Google-Maps/README.md

-# Code-with-Google-Maps-2023 - Hack2skill
+# BIJLI, Chake de Chargers

-# A crowd-sourced EV Charger Finder and Trip Planner app, akin to Tesla's tech.
+## A crowd-sourced EV Charger Finder and Trip Planner app, akin to Tesla's tech.
 It lets users discover and add third-party EV chargers while planning electric journeys with ease
-### README.md must consist of the following information:

 ### Team Name - BIJLI, Chak de Chargers
 ### Problem Statement - The lack of an accessible, comprehensive, and user-driven platform for locating third-party EV chargers and effectively planning electric vehicle journeys hinders the adoption and convenience of electric mobility.